 - Click Integrated Partners on the left sidebar

-- Enter the name of the Apple Search Ads Marketing Partner you want to work with in the search box
+- Enter the name (or list of comma-separated names) of the Apple Search Ads Marketing Partner you want to work with in the search box.

 - Click the logo of the selected partner.

-- Enter the name of the Apple Search Ads Campaign Group.
+- Enter the name of the partner's Apple Search Ads Campaign Group.